1219aks/Recent-Events/README.md

 The files are simple, I've added a basic html page.
 Feel free to design it as you want.
 If you need to contact me, my email is 1219aks@csu.fullerton.edu and my discord is ak99#0163

+Please add a comment or message me if you want to work on a issue!

 If you would like to propose an issue that could enhance this project, feel free to reach out.
 Thank you!